 - If the registered trustee is unable to accept an estate for any other reason, they will not be selected until the next round of offers is made.

 3. Remuneration not be in excess of median industry rates

 Remuneration charged to a transferred estate should not be in excess of median industry hourly rates.
 An assessment of median rates is conducted against all staffing levels annually, and communicated by email to panel members thereafter.
-See the contact details on this page should you require the current list of median rates.

 - Sections 181A and 157(1) of the Bankruptcy Act 1966.